OpenPaymentNetwork/FerlySite/backend/Sphinx/stripe.rst

     :reqheader Authorization: See :ref:`Authorization Header`.

     :statuscode 200:
-        **If successful the response body is a JSON object with the following attribute.**
+        **If successful, the response body is a JSON object with the following attribute.**
             ``sources``
                 A list of stripe card sources saved on file.
 Contains the following attributes: